-I can’t believe it is over ten years since I travelled to Kenya with Dr. Cheryl Mvula, to write about the extraordinary work that she had been doing with Maasai communities in Kenya’s Masai Mara.
+I can’t believe it is over ten years since I travelled to Kenya with Dr. Cheryl Mvula, to write about the extraordinary work that she had been doing with Maasai communities and sustainable tourism in Kenya’s Masai Mara.
 I had only started writing really, following completion of my MSc in Responsible Tourism Management.
-But the people I met and places I visited on that trip of a lifetime were not only the greatest reward for my studies but also the greatest reminder that giving voice to people who deserve it was what I wanted to do most in the world.
+But the people I met and places I visited on that trip of a lifetime were not only the greatest reward for my studies but also the greatest reminder that giving voice to people who deserve it was what I had set out to do when I started writing.

 In that article I wrote mostly about the Maasai people themselves who had worked so hard to combat some of the most unethical aspects of tourism in their homelands.
 Today I want to write about Cheryl who helped facilitate that change for the Maasai people, something that she does with both skill and sensitivity.
-Cheryl is a responsible tourism consultant with Tribal Voice Communications, a wildlife conservationist, anthropologist and all round feisty woman who doesn’t take no for an answer when it comes to good practice in tourism.
-She was awarded an MBE in the 2017 Queen’s New Year Honours list, for these services to responsible tourism, community development and conservation in Africa.
+Cheryl is a responsible tourism consultant with Tribal Voice Communications, a wildlife conservationist, anthropologist and all round feisty woman who doesn’t take no for an answer when it comes to good practice in tourism and, in particular sustainable tourism in Kenya.
+She was awarded an MBE in the 2017 Queen’s New Year Honours list, for services to responsible tourism, community development and conservation in Africa.

 Over the years, Cheryl has worked in partnership with a number of impressive NGO’s such as the Born Free Foundation, Travel Foundation, Federation of Tour Operators (FTO), the Kenya Association of Tour Operators, Mara Conservancy and the Zambia Wildlife Authority.
 I am also a huge fan of and donor to her charity, High Five Club through which Cheryl tirelessly offers her time to impoverished rural communities living in regions that are popular wildlife tourism destinations, through a hand up rather than handouts approach.
 Do check it out if you want a transparent and transforming charity to support for just a fiver a month that helps reduce poverty in several African countries in a sustainable way.